helenyueyu/infinite_go/README.md

 # Overview

 This is a clone of Stack Overflow.
 Primarily, in this application users can ask questions and reply with answers.
 They can also search via question (or tag name), vote, and bookmark questions.
-The production version of this app is hosted on **Heroku**, and can be found with this url ([link to Infinite Go!](https://infinite-go.herokuapp.com/)).
+The production version of this app is hosted on **Heroku**, and can be found with this url - Infinite Go!(https://infinite-go.herokuapp.com/)).

 ## Technology Stack
 1. Database: **PostgreSQL**